SysAdminDk/HomeAssistant/Virtual Environment/README.md

 ### The PSA3000 is just what I needed for Home Assistant.

-I ended up with ordering one of this cool little box, Pulse Secure PSA3000 Security Appliance Firewall, and got it deliverd for less than $150.
+I ended up with ordering one of this cool little box, Pulse Secure PSA3000 Security Appliance Firewall, and got one deliverd for less than $150.
-It is based on a Supermicro X10SBA-L motherboard with the Intel Celeron J1900 that can handle 8 GB of memory, and the case have room for a couple of SSD disks for data storage (No Raid), and room for a pcie card.
+It is based on a Supermicro X10SBA-L motherboard with the Intel Celeron J1900 that can handle 8 GB of memory, the case have room for a couple of disks (No Raid), if the extra network card is removed, a pcie card.
-There is another version of that motherboard X10SBA with more SATA and mSATA, but for just running a couple of VMs the L version is more than enouph.
+There is another version of that motherboard X10SBA with more SATA and mSATA, but for just running a couple of VMs the L version is just fine.
+The case is a custom SuperChassis 503L-200B, if access to the other onboard network, a little customization is needed.

 ![PSA3000](https://github.com/SysAdminDk/HomeAssistant/blob/main/Virtual%20Environment/images/PSA3000.png?raw=true)